square/intro-to-d3/z03-data-binding.md

   </div>
 </div>

-But the example with `selection.exit()` above works!
+But the example above works!
 It only removed one element from the DOM because we only removed one element from the array, and all the rest of the objects were the exact same.